rrubberr/Flatpak-LuxRender/README.md

 ## Setting a Qt5 Theme

-QT may apply an incorrect theme to the LuxRender 1.7 package when it is launched outside of Flatpak.
+QT may apply an incompatible theme to LuxRender when it is launched outside of Flatpak.

 To remedy this, install the Qt5 Configuration Tool.